linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/The impossibility of the impossible trinity? The case of Indonesia-Basri.md

 Interestingly, despite the Rupiah's significant depreciation during the 2013 taper tantrum, Indonesia did not encounter a currency crisis.
 Basri (2017) argues that, unlike at the time of the Asian Financial Crisis, there was not a fundamental problem in Indonesia's banking sector at this time.
 It is true that the taper tantrum took place when there was a large current account deficit.
 Nevertheless, a combination of monetary tightening, budget cuts, and a depreciating exchange rate worked well.
 In particular, because Indonesian banking conditions in 2013 were so much better than in 1998, an increase in interest rates by 175 bps did not greatly affect the banking sector.

-# The role of fiscal policy
+### The role of fiscal policy

 As previously stated, Indonesia implemented an expenditure-cutting policy to tighten fiscal policy to address the current account deficit.
 The budget deficit was under increasing strain due to rising global oil prices, which impacted fuel subsidies.
 The continuation of the fuel subsidy would negatively impact the current account deficit, leading to capital outflow.
 Intuitively, ceteris paribus, if the current account experiences a deficit, reducing expenditure and investment or absorption would help mitigate this.
 Assuming stable tax revenues and savings over time, then changes in the budget deficit (surplus) or investment will translate to the current account balance.
 As discussed above, the government attempted to decrease the budget deficit by slashing fuel subsidies and allocating these funds to infrastructure, poverty, and health programmes.

-# IV.
-Why is it difficult to implement the trilemma policy choice in the face of capital inflows?5
+## IV.
+Why is it difficult to implement the trilemma policy choice in the face of capital inflows?

 There are three possible reasons why Indonesia is having difficulty implementing this trilemma policy choice.

-# (i) Differing monetary policy objectives
+### (i) Differing monetary policy objectives

 The previous discussion shows how policy-makers confront a dilemma because they have at least two policy objectives: full employment and trade balance (Blanchard, 2017).
 In the case of QE 2009, Bank Indonesia faced a conundrum if it allowed the exchange rate to appreciate excessively.
 Indonesia's economy expanded due to a combination of capital inflows (which led to banks increasing their loans and a balance sheet effect), the commodity boom, and low interest rates.
 Figure 3 shows that economic growth peaked in Q2 2011 when the economy grew by 6.5 per cent.
 However, the combination of commodity and coal price declines and exchange rate appreciation, as discussed in section III(i), turned the current account surplus into a current account deficit by the end of 2011.
 As a result of the decline in net exports, economic growth began to slow in 2012.
 This condition persisted along with the growing current account deficit in Q2 2013 when economic growth was only 5.8 per cent.